 Meet the Team

-Kerry-Lea holds a Master of Education in Communication Disorders and a Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA).
-She is licensed in Georgia and has advanced training in a range of specialized techniques, including P.R.O.M.P.T., Kaufman Speech Praxis, SOS Feeding, and Oral Motor Intervention, among others.
+Kerry-Lea holds a Master of Education in Communication Disorders and maintains the Certificate of Clinical Competence (CCC) through the American Speech-Language-Hearing Association (ASHA).
+She is licensed in the state of Georgia and has completed advanced training in numerous specialized interventions, including P.R.O.M.P.T., Kaufman Speech Praxis, Beckman Oral Motor, SOS Feeding Approach, Orofacial Myofunctional Therapy, Masgutova Neurosensorimotor Reflex Integration (MNRI), Augmentative and Alternative Communication (AAC), and Social Thinking®.

-Brianna earned her Bachelor of Arts in Speech Communications and a Master of Science in Communication Sciences and Disorders from Georgia State University, where she also completed a graduate certificate in Early Intervention Rehab.
-This specialized program focused on family-centered early intervention within an interdisciplinary team.
-In 2024, Brianna joined Chatterbox Inc. as a Clinical Fellow, driven by her passion for working with children and families.
-Brianna also holds her Clinical Competence Certificate from The American Speech- Language- Hearing Association.
+Brianna earned her Bachelor of Arts in Speech Communications and her Master of Science in Communication Sciences and Disorders from Georgia State University, where she also completed a graduate certificate in Early Intervention Rehabilitation.
+This specialized training focused on providing interdisciplinary, family-centered early intervention services.
+In 2024, Brianna joined Chatterbox as a Clinical Fellow, quickly distinguishing herself through her dedication, clinical insight, and strong connection with children and families.
+She holds her Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA).

-Brianna has valuable diagnostic and therapeutic experience working with children across a wide range of diagnoses, including Autism Spectrum Disorder, Williams syndrome, Angelman syndrome, Cerebral Palsy, Down syndrome, swallowing and feeding/oral motor disorders, articulation/phonological disorders, language disorders, and connective tissue disorders like Marfan syndrome and Ehlers-Danlos syndrome.
-She also has experience working with individuals using Augmentative and Alternative Communication (AAC) devices.
+Brianna brings valuable diagnostic and therapeutic experience in working with children across a broad range of diagnoses, including Autism Spectrum Disorder, Williams syndrome, Angelman syndrome, Cerebral Palsy, Down syndrome, swallowing and feeding/oral motor disorders, articulation and phonological disorders, language disorders, and connective tissue disorders such as Marfan syndrome and Ehlers-Danlos syndrome.
+She also has experience supporting individuals who use Augmentative and Alternative Communication (AAC).

 Karen earned her Doctorate of Physical Therapy in May 2023 from Nova Southeastern University, where she also completed her Bachelor’s Degree in Exercise and Sport Science with a minor in Business.
 Originally from Vermont, Karen moved to Florida to pursue her education and has now settled in Georgia to be near family and build her career.